Rich2/openstrat/README.md

      * ostrat.pGames.pChess.
 A search for an elegant implementation of Draughts and Chess.
    - **learn** A series of lessons for beginners to Scala, complete beginners to programming and beginners in geometry, using the graphical API.
 These will be repackaged and published as a separate project.

-5. JsStrat An implementation for canvas using Scala.Js on to an Html canvas.

-6. NatStrat.
+4. NatStrat.
 This is currently just a hello world stub.
 I'm waiting for Scala-native to get up on 2.12 before experimenting.
 Running a game server in native should pose no problems.
 However there is no easily accessible canvas for native on Windows or Linux.
 The abstract canvas api could be implemented on DirectX or OpenGl, but this would require significantly more work than for the ScalaFx canvas or the Html Canvas.

 The code is currently organised for my own convenience.
 However if any of it ever gains significant traction with other developers, then I would be very happy to break it up and reorganise it.
 The packages are structured with a view to future break up.